Send the link below via email or IMCopy

 Transcript of Adult Learning

 In the late 1970s teacher and researcher, Malcolm Knowles, coined the term "andragogy."
-He defined it as "The Art and Science of helping adults learn" (QOTFC, 2007) .
+He defined it as "The Art and Science of helping adults learn" (as cited in QOTFC, 2007) .

 Adults are practical